nitubhaskar/Compact/README.md

 COMMANDS used: from building kernel to packing boot.img

+Note:
-use the commands without QUOTES "" in terminal.
+1. use the commands without QUOTES "" in terminal.

+2. open folder "common" inside source folder, there is a file called "Makefile". open it with text editor and find this line using search option "/opt/toolchains/arm-eabi-4.4.3/bin/arm-eabi-". replace the line with this "/<your path to toolchain folder>/arm-2009q3/bin/arm-none-eabi-".
+For Ex. in mine the line has this after replacing.
+/home/com/kernel/arm-2009q3/bin/arm-none-eabi-

-Note: first 3 commands should be entered inside this folder or path /"your path to kernel"/common/
+3. first 3 commands should be entered inside this folder or path /<your path to kernel folder>/common/
 For Ex. mine is here /home/com/kernel/source/common/ So my terminal should be showing the above when i type "pwd" command. (pwd means PresentWorkingDirectory).

-last 2 commands should be entered inside the bootimg folder.
+4. last 2 commands should be entered inside the bootimg folder.

+Now your system environment is setup and ready to build the kernel..
+Follow the below commands to build the kernel.

 1. "make clean" --> its better to do this. so that you will have a fresh files to build kernel and no old files compiled before will be used.